eschwabe/eschwabe.github.io/_posts/2016-04-03-algorithms.markdown

     - No larger entry to the left of x.
     - No smaller entry to the right of x.
   - Sort each subarray.
-  - Requires special handling for duplicate keys, otherwise quadradic performance.
+  - Requires special handling for duplicate keys, otherwise quadratic performance.
 - Quicksort is generally faster than mergesort.
-- In-place sorting alrorithm (constant extra space).
+- In-place sorting algorithm (constant extra space).
-- Not stable sorting algorithm (long range exchanges of elements).
+- Not a stable sorting algorithm (long range exchanges of elements).

 #### Applications:
 - Sort an array of elements.